shawntz/shawntz.github.io/about.md

 </ul>

 #### Professional Summary
-I'm a well-rounded, technically-skilled graduate student in the Department of Ecology and Evolutionary Biology at UCLA, public speaker, and software developer with over 11 years of programming, design, and full-stack development experience, in over 10 programming languages.
+I am a well-rounded, technically-skilled graduate student in the Department of Ecology and Evolutionary Biology at UCLA, public speaker, and software developer with over 11 years of programming, design, and full-stack development experience, in over 10 programming languages.

 #### Programming Languages
 `C++` `Python` `Java` `R` `MATLAB` `HTML` `CSS` `JavaScript` `PHP` `SQL`